 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of parents responding that they receive regular communication from TCSOS 2020-21, 86% of parents responded they agree or strongly agree In 2021-22, 54% of parents agree that TCSOS provides increased opportunities for parent involvement and regular communication.
-100% of parents will respond that they agree or strongly agree. % of parents responding that they receive regular communication from their child's teacher on academic progress 2020-21, 63% of parents responded they agree or strongly agree In 2021-22, 54% of parents agree that TCSOS provides increased opportunities for parent involvement 100% of parents will respond that they agree or strongly agree.
+In 2022-23, 50% of parents agree that TCSOS provides increased opportunities for parent involvement and regular communication.
+100% of parents will respond that they agree or strongly agree. % of parents responding that they receive regular communication from their child's teacher on academic progress 2020-21, 63% of parents responded they agree or strongly agree In 2021-22, 54% of parents agree that TCSOS provides increased opportunities for parent involvement In 2022-23, 56% of parents responded they agree or strongly agree.
+100% of parents will respond that they agree or strongly agree.